Bat Removal From Your Home

-While they are great for the environment, getting rid of bats from your home can be incredibly challenging.
+While they are great for the environment, bat removal s from your home can be incredibly challenging.
 Bats are protected year round in Florida.
 And, during the maternity season between April 15th and August 15th, bats can not be removed from your home without a permit.

 Florida is home to thirteen species of bats, some are here all year while some migrate.
 All thirteen species are insectivorous which means the each bugs, like, beetles, plant hoppers, true bugs, flies, mosquitoes, flying termites, flying ants and a number of other insects.